OPERATIONAL SIGNAL

 Those may create momentum.
 They rarely create clarity.

-The deeper issue is structural.
-The organization has not explicitly designed how decisions are made, how work flows, and how accountability is enforced at the next stage of scale.
+The organization never designed how decisions get made and work flows at the next stage of scale.

 Without structural alignment, strategy stalls in execution.